 2. Agile process management

-Agile Process Management is an important feature of a workflow app that allows businesses to manage their processes in a flexible and iterative manner.
+Agile Process Management is an important feature of a workflow app that allows businesses to manage their processes flexibly and iteratively.
 This feature helps businesses to respond quickly to changing circumstances and priorities and to adjust their processes as needed to achieve better results.
 This feature implements Agile workflow methodologies allowing teams to manage their work in an Agile environment.
 It enables teams to use Agile features such as Scrum or Kanban.
 More flexibility is better for the team since you cannot expect major mistakes.
-Agile tools will help you be more productive and prevent frustration from manual errors.
+Agile flow process tools will help you be more productive and prevent frustration from manual errors.

 Some common features of agile process management in a workflow app include: